nanoporetech/modkit/book/src/intro_bedmethyl.md

 * restricts output to locations where there is a CG dinucleotide in the reference,
 * reports only a C and 5mC counts, using procedures to take into account counts of other forms of cytosine modification (notably 5hmC), and
 * aggregates data across strands.
-The strand field od the output will be marked as '.' indicating that the strand information has been lost.
+The strand field of the output will be marked as '.' indicating that the strand information has been lost.

 Using this option is equivalent to running with the options: